-- Species Mix / Diversification

-- o Grevillea (35%) Timber

-- Gesho (aka Rhamnus Prinoides) (38%) Used to make local drinks (tea and beer)

-- Decurrens (12%) Agroforestry charcoal

-- Cordia Africana (aka Wanza) Timber

-- Grows slowly and is not preferred by farmers.
-They prefer eucalyptus.
-1AF does not offer eucalyptus.
-Takes too much water and possibly is acidic, but farmers like it because of its high value.

-- Economic (new initiatives)

-- Avocado (requires two years in the nursery)

-- Coffee

-- Papaya

-- Moringa used to make oil using seeds and powder for nutrition and animal feed.
+- Moringa used to make oil using the seeds and powder for nutrition and for animal feed.
 Also can be used to make Moringa spray that can boost Grevillea growth.
-Economics of participation for entrepreneur and 1AF

-- Overhead Costs

-- All TNOs

-- 0.05 Birr per seedling, paid in January, to cover nursery overhead costs

-- 0.2 Birr commission paid for each seedling sold

-- Inputs TNOs provided sockets, and seeds worth approx. 0.4 Birr

-- New TNOs

-- Get an additional 0.5 Birr per seedling (i.e. for a total 0.1 Birr per seedling instead of 0.05 for existing TNOs) to cover increased one time overhead

-investments (fencing, shading, sand, compost, and labor) paid in November

-- Tools mesh wire, watering cans, shovels, rakes, ropes for bed - Revenue expectations (subsidy + sales revenue) - Farmers sell tree seedlings and get revenue, depending on species.
-TNO sets the price of all seedlings except Wanza, which is free.
-Other prices vary based on species and market. - Farmers earn commission on sales depending on the tree Generally, 0.2 Birr per seedling as commission from 1AF - Risks to Tree Nursery Operator and opportunity costs - Income is a lump sum and at risk of their own performance.
+Economics of participation for entrepreneur and 1AF - Overhead Costs - All TNOs - 0.05 Birr per seedling, paid in January, to cover nursery overhead costs - 0.2 Birr commission paid for each seedling sold - Inputs TNOs provided sockets, and seeds worth appro 0.4 Birr - New TNOs - Get an additional 0.5 Birr per seedling (i.e. for total 0.1 Birr per seedling instead of 0.05 for existing TNOs) to cover increased one time overhead investments (fencing, shading, sand, compost, and labor) paid in November - Tools mesh wire, watering cans, shovels, rakes, ropes for bed - Revenue expectations (subsidy + sales revenue) - Farmers sell the tree seedlings and get revenue, depending on species.
+TNO sets price of all seedlings except Wanza, which is free.
+Other prices vary based on species and market. - Farmers earn commission on sale depending on the tree - Generally 0.2 Birr per seedling as commission from 1AF - Risks to Tree Nursery Operator and opportunity costs

+Income is lump sum and at risk of their own performance.
 Also need to fund cash flow until the distribution happens and they get the bulk of their payment.
-Perceived as a decent deal, but not a great one. - Farmer profile / Operations - The Ethiopian government owns all the land, but farmers have a "using right" that is marked via a land certificate.
+Perceived as a decent deal, but not a great one.

+Farmer profile / Operations

+- o The Ethiopian government owns all the land, but farmers have a "using right" that is marked via a land certificate.
 1AF reviews these certificates at key points of program participation.
-1AF is also working to expand land ownership rights through our partnership with Landesa via our grant with Co-Impact. - Distribution happens in July - In 2021, 132 seedlings were distributed per farmer for 1AF farmers - 2022 saw 95 seedlings per farmer, but we increased the number of farmers served.
-Did more marketing in 2022, resulting in more farmers getting a limited number of seedlings.
-1AF has experimented with caps on certain varieties, but farmers tend to circumvent the caps.
-Soft cap system in place at the TNO level so that farmers don't take an unreasonable number of seedlings. - Size of typical farm - Acres average one hectare per farmer (~2.5 acres) - Farmers have less diversification here because the market is highly regulated and restricted, so farmers in Ethiopia are more heavily weighting their tree investments than in most 1AF countries. - Farm family size A farmer couple usually has 4-5 people, meaning 2.7 kids (average family size 4.7).
-Kids tend to leave the household very early, so farmers often have more than 2.7 kids.
-One wife per farmer.
-Men and women share the labor duties.
+1AF is also working to expand land ownership rights through our partnership with Landesa via our grant with Co-Impact. - Distribution happens in July - In 2021, 132 seedlings distributed per farmer for 1AF farmers - 2022 saw 95 seedlings per farmer.
+But we increased the number of farmers served.
+Did more marketing in 2022, resulting in more farmers coming to get limited number of seedlings.
+1AF has experiment with caps on certain varieties, but farmers tend to circumvent the caps.
+Soft cap system in place at the TNO level so that farmers don't take an unreasonable number of seedlings.

-We visit a large tree stand planted five years ago by a 1AF farmer that participated in the pilot program.
+Figure 5 - We visit a large tree stand planted five years ago by a 1AF farmer that Acres - average one hectal participated in the pilot program.